 A revaluation is a city-wide complete and thorough review of all assessments.
 During a revaluation, the Assessor attempts to physically inspect all properties and review all assessments.
 Value adjustments are made where necessary to guarantee that all property is assessed at market value.
-This is done to assure that taxes are distributed equitable and uniformly.
+This is done to ensure that taxes are distributed equitable and uniformly.

 Why would a Revaluation be necessary?

-Beginning in 1986, The Department of Revenue (DOR) requires that all property be assessed at or near 100% of the fair market value.
+Beginning in 1986, The Department of Revenue (DOR) began requiring that all property be assessed at or near 100% of the fair market value.
 The DOR requires that the assessed value of a taxation district must be established within 10% of the full value at least once during the four year period consisting of the current year and the three preceding years.

-The law states that if taxation districts have not met this requirement the DOR will notify the taxation district in writing that they are not in compliance and give the district one year to meet market value (+ or – 10%) requirement.
+The law states that if taxation districts have not met this requirement the DOR will notify the taxation district in writing that they are not in compliance and give the district one year to meet the market value (+ or – 10%) requirement.
 A city-wide revaluation is usually then completed to meet that requirement.

 Why is my property being visited?

 Wisconsin Law requires property assessments based on actual view or, when that is not possible, by the best information available.
 Site visits result in the most accurate, fair and equitable assessment.
 Thus, the Assessor’s Office systematically attempts to review properties.